marc2332/freya/crates/elements/src/_docs/events/mouseleave.md

 The `mouseleave` event fires when the user stops hovering an element.
+Used in combination of [`mouseenter`](crate::elements::onmouseenter).

 Event Data: [`MouseData`](crate::events::MouseData)